fhi-beta/mobaGenetics-qc/README.md

 ### Other pipelines and releases
 The current pipeline and its associated releases have been built on previous efforts:
 - [MoBa PsychGen](github.com/psychgen/MoBaPsychGen-QC-pipeline): A quality-controlled set of genotypes created by the [PsychGen Centre for Genetic Epidemiology and Mental Health](https://www.fhi.no/en/me/the-psychgen-centre-for-genetic-epidemiology-and-mental-health).
-- [MoBaGenetics v.1.0](https://github.com/folkehelseinstituttet/mobagen/wiki/MoBaGenetics1.0): A quality-controlled set of genotypes obtained after a first round of genotyping created by the [Genetics and Bioinformatics department of the Norwegian Insitute of Public Health](https://www.fhi.no/om/organisasjon/genetikk-og-bioinformatikk/).
+- [MoBaGenetics v.1.0](https://github.com/folkehelseinstituttet/mobagen/wiki/MoBaGenetics1.0): A quality-controlled set of genotypes obtained after a first round of genotyping created by the [Genetics and Bioinformatics department of the Norwegian Institute of Public Health](https://www.fhi.no/om/organisasjon/genetikk-og-bioinformatikk/).

 ### Citation
 When using code or data produced using this pipeline, please refer to this repository and cite the reference work by the PsychGen team [doi: 10.1101/2022.06.23.496289](https://doi.org/10.1101/2022.06.23.496289).